tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_2.md

 “FIVE DAYS LEFT TO WHAT?!"
 I shouted.

-*“Consssume…”*
+*“Consssume… and burn.”*

-The word jabbed like a blade.
+The words jabbed like a blade.

-*“…and burn.”*

 My blood ran cold.

 “Burn what?”

 *“Everything.”*

-My flesh crinkled as it spoke the words with the frigid indifference of fact.
+My flesh crinkled.
+It spoke the words with the frigid indifference of fact.
 I tried to make light of the sheer lunacy of it all.

 “Man, you’re just a hungry-ass space pimple.
 There’s no way you can possibly—”